 - Free of artificial ingredients, including colors, flavors and preservatives.

 - All ingredients, animal or otherwise, must be sustainably sourced, traceable, non- GMO, and wherever possible grown without the use of synthetic herbicides, pesticides, fungicides or fertilizers.**

 - Caught or farmed with respect and fair compensation for everyone working on the vessel, farm and in the kitchen.

-- Made with fish or shellfish from well-managed, environmentally responsible fisheries and farms.
+- Made with fish or shellfish or seaweed from well-managed, environmentally responsible fisheries and farms.
 Farmed finfish must be from land-based facilities, and fed a non-GMO diet free of animal by-products.